breckinloggins/ngtemplate/README.md

+# ngtemplate

-ngtemplate - A template engine written in C designed to be syntax-compatible with Google CTemplate, released under the MIT license
+A template engine written in C designed to be syntax-compatible with Google CTemplate, released under the MIT license

-Version 0.1, so there's plenty more work to do.
-Please feel free to submit an issue or a pull request for bug fixes or more features.
+**Version 0.1, so there's plenty more work to do.
+Please feel free to submit an issue or a pull request for bug fixes or more features.**

 Introduction
 ------------